Joan Baez’s Weird Homage to Slavery

 I don’t think this evidence is, by itself, conclusive about Truscott’s guilt, but, together with the other evidence, it’s a factor.

 That’s why, as I said, I personally might have voted –with reluctance– “not guilty”.
 I think I might have concluded that he probably was guilty, but the prosecution had not made an completely convincing case.
 No DNA evidence from sperm, of course, at the time.
 No fingerprints found.
 No witnesses– on a busy night along the county road– saw him enter the bush with Harper.
+(But it should be noted that the entrance to the woods is on a slope and it is easily imaginable that Truscott and Harper were not seen entering it.)
 The two star witnesses for the prosecution, Jocelyne Gaudet and Arnold “Butch” George, were strikingly inconsistent– even on the stand– and sometimes almost incoherent in terms of time and place.

-The problem– a big one– is that if we accept that because no witnesses reported seeing him enter the woods with Lynne Harper we have some kind of valid evidence, then the other evidence by the same witnesses testify that Truscott never rode past the bridge with Lynne Harper on his handlebars, proving that he is a liar.
+The problem– a big one– is that if we accept as compelling evidence that no witnesses reported seeing him enter the woods with Lynne Harper, then we must credit as equally compelling the evidence by the same witnesses who testify that Truscott never rode past the bridge with Lynne Harper on his handlebars, proving that he is a liar.
 Just because they didn’t see him enter the woods doesn’t mean he didn’t.
 But if they did not see him pass by them– within a few feet– with Lynne Harper on his handlebars, we have to accept that he did not take her to the intersection, which means something else happened between the time he rode off from the school yard and the time he returned home, alone.

 It’s possible that his wife, who believed his claims of innocence, felt strongly about changing the verdict.
 It’s possible that Truscott, knowing he really was guilty, felt compelled to follow through with an appeal.